joseschmidt/cookbook-bootstrap/README.md

 - `rhel.rb` - *Use this recipe* to specify the RHEL-specific recipe.

 ### default
-Theis recipe includes the platform-specific recipe based on the `platform_family` attribute, as reported by the `ohai` plugin.
+This recipe includes the platform-specific recipe based on the `platform_family` attribute, as reported by the `ohai` plugin.

 ### rhel
 This recipe performs the RHEL-specific actions.